Gaspar-Cdv/JS-Scroll-Reveal/README.md

 	let durationDefault = 700; // in ms

-**Note : the duration value works for both in and out animations.
-You can't have independant values.** It will be implemented in the next update.
-In the example below, the animation will last 2 secondes for both classes :
+You can set up the duration independently for in and out animations.
+You have to use `sr-out-duration`, it works just like `sr-duration` :

-	<div class='sr-slide-left sr-out-fade sr-duration-2000'></div>
+	<div class='sr-slide-left sr-duration-2000 sr-out-fade sr-out-duration-400'></div>

 ### Delay before the animation

-If you want to delay the display of your element, use the sr-delay class, followed by your value in ms. It can be useful on the head of your website, when the page is just loaded.
+If you want to delay the display of your element, use the `sr-delay` class, followed by your value in ms. It can be useful on the head of your website, when the page is just loaded.

 	<div class='sr-slide-left sr-delay-200'></div>